gleitz/howdoi/README.rst

 -  Checkout the repo
 -  Run ``python -m howdoi QUERY`` (if you try running ``python howdoi/howdoi.py`` you might get ``ValueError: Attempted relative import in non-package``).
+-  When you're ready to open a PR be sure to run ``python setup.py lint`` to make sure your code passes the checks.

 If you would like to use howdoi from within a python script, just pass your query to `howdoi.howdoi()`:
 ::